jbannick/hellokata-java/src/log4j2/simplelogger/hellosimpleloggermodimage/README.md

-This simple modularized app is a Custom Runtime Image that uses the Log4J SimpleLogger to log events to the console.:
+This simple modularized app is a Custom Runtime Image that uses the Log4J SimpleLogger to log events to the console.

 It contains its own on-board subset of the Java runtime environment.